Lab Space

 Our lab is focused on bringing the practicality of household robots into our daily lives.
 We're conducting experiments that center around everyday tasks, such as food preparation and serving, cleaning, and more.
 Our goal is to evaluate our work in realistic scenarios, which is why we've equipped our kitchen with numerous cabinets and drawers, a stove, a fridge, a dish washer, a microwave, and a sink.

 The humanoid robot TIAGo++ from PAL Robotics, opens an external URL in a new window is used in our laboratory.
-This robot has two 7-DoF arms, a mobile base and various onboard sensors.
-Among other things, the robot can be interacted with via an integrated touchscreen, loudspeaker and microphone.
+This robot has two 7-DoF arms, an omnidirectional mobile base and various onboard sensors.
+The compliant drive system of the robot arms has been specially developed for human-robot collaboration.

 Movement Lab